 Cornrows also became somewhat well-known in the mainstream media when bikini-clad beauty Bo Derek wore braids decorated with beads in the 1979 film 10.

 Not all black women had cornrows or an afro.
-Wigs were still a popular alternative and could be found in a variety of short and long fashionable styles.
+Wigs were still a popular alternative, styled in various short and long fashionable looks.

 Flicks & Wings

-Wings were flicks created in the fringe – named after the wing-shape flick made at the side of the face.
+A flicked-back fringe created wings – named after the wing shape created by the side of the face.

-Flicks could go all the way around the bottom of shorter hair, creating a mass of body.
-The crown area and top of the hair were always left straight.
+Flicks could go all the way around the bottom of shorter hair, creating a circle of volume.
+The crown and top of the hair were left straight.

-To create a splendid flick, the new breed of heated styling tools were used, as well as rollers or tongs.
-Some women opted for a perm to create the curl needed, which could then be flicked out really easily.
+Flicks and wings were created with the new breed of heated styling tools, as well as rollers and tongs.
+Some women opted for a perm to create a curl, which was easy to flick out.

 Long Curled Hair